 We know cost is a major consideration for an SMB, so is the cloud cost prohibitive?

-The short answer is no. Cloud video surveillance is often a predictable, affordable option.
+The short answer is "no." Cloud video surveillance is often a predictable, affordable option.

-How does cloud compare in cost to options not hosted in the cloud?
+How does cloud cost compare to options not hosted in the cloud?
 Having a subscription to cloud video surveillance means cost control.
 It turns a capital expense into an operational expense.
 When you count all the hardware and software you need to buy with a one-time on-premise video surveillance system, you’ll spend less upfront and the same (or less) over time on a cloud subscription.

-But the cloud costs being comparable are only one consideration.
+Cloud costs being comparable are only one consideration.
 This brings us back to the disadvantage most SMBs have with installing, maintaining, securing and generally keeping up with their video surveillance system.
 A video surveillance system always needs to work, but SMBs often don’t employ someone able to provide ongoing maintenance.

 Anthony Rocheford is a Physical Security and Audio Visual practice manager at Loffler.
 Anthony began his technology career in 1993 installing POS and Audio / Video equipment in retail and commercial environments.
 With more than 25 years of technology background, Anthony has built and managed several enterprise-level surveillance systems consisting of more than 56,000 cameras in 830 locations in the United States and Canada.
 He was instrumental in the design and implementation of major surveillance systems for Life Time Fitness – supporting 9000+ cameras running Milestone Systems and JCPenney – supporting 42,000+ cameras running ExacqVision.
 In addition, he brings a strong background in operational leadership and knowledge in multi-site real estate management and construction.
 Anthony has had certifications with AXIS, Milestone, Genetec, ASIS, BICSI, NICET, Microsoft and Cisco along with various Access Control, Audio Visual and Project Management certifications.
 In his free time, he enjoys the outdoors with his son and daughter.